 Best Bars and Clubs in Lima, Peru | Barranco and Chacarilla

 I spent some time in Barranco and Chacarilla, but I know Miraflores better than these neighborhoods.

 Still, I can breakdown a few spots in these areas for those looking to venture out.

-Barranco’s nightlife has definitely improved the last few years, while Chacarilla offers a high-end scene.
+Barranco’s nightlife has improved the last few years, while Chacarilla offers a high-end scene…

 - Help: This place is equal parts awesome and awful.
 It’s got a rock, grunge vibe that can be fun, but horrible at the same time.
-I’d never venture here on a weekend, but on a Thursday night you won’t find a better party in Lima.
+I’d never venture here on the weekend, but on a Thursday night, you won’t find a better party in Lima.
 Just be careful here.
-A few buddies have gotten their phones stolen and some sketchy characters hang out here.
+A few buddies have gotten their phones stolen, and some sketchy characters hang out here.

 - Sargento Pimienta: Not a huge fan, but if you’re looking for something to do on a Tuesday night, then Sargento Pimienta in Barranco is ok.
 Tuesday is salsa music night, but they play some other stuff, too.
 I went for 30 minutes and said it wasn’t my scene, but again, it might be your best option on a Tuesday.

 - Ayahuasca Bar: Fucking awesome place!
 If you want to pregame with your buddies and money isn’t an issue, this is a great spot.
 Ayahuasca Bar is also a great place to take a date in Barranco.
 The atmosphere is unique, and I’ve always had a great time here.